 Poetry prompts are a great way to start a writing session when you’re feeling uninspired or when you simply want to try something new.
 Maybe you’ve never written a poem before.
 Maybe you’ve never written about nature.
 Maybe you’ve never tackled a writing exercise.
 Whatever your reason, these poetry prompts are meant to provide loose guidelines for kick-starting your creativity and get you pushing your pen across the page.

-Below, you’ll find a list of words that relate to nature.
+Below you’ll find a list of words that relate to nature.
 These words are your poetry prompts.
-You can use these prompts in several different ways.
-You could choose a single word and build a poem around it as a concept.
+You can use these prompts in several different ways: You can choose a single word and build a poem around it as a topic.
 You can choose a handful of words (about five would be good) and use those words to kick off different lines or verses.
-Or, you could challenge yourself to write a single poem with all of the words included in it.
+Or you can challenge yourself to write a single poem with all of the words included in it.

 As you read through the list and choose which words will act as prompts for your poem, relax.
 Engage your imagination and visualize different images that these words might describe.
 Build actions with them.
 String them together with words from your own vocabulary.
 Put them in lines and verses.
 And make a poem.

 Do you ever use poetry prompts?
 What was your experience?
 Share your thoughts by leaving a comment.
 And keep writing!